felipebravom/felipebravom.github.io/docs/cv.md

 ## Technology transfer
 * [2024] Consulting project through CENIA to Entel in the development of an internal chatbot for technicians in operation.
-* [2024 - ongoing]  Consulting project through the IMFD to the Inter-American Development Bank on the use of Machine Learning to predict educational alerts.
+* [2024]  Consulting project through the IMFD to the Inter-American Development Bank on the use of Machine Learning to predict educational alerts.
 * [2022] I assisted the Chilean food company Agrosuper in its statistical experimentation methodology for production as part of an IMFD agreement.
 * [2020-2021] As part of an IMFD agreement, I assisted the Supreme Court of Chile in the development of an automatic classifier of court rulings.